-Christian bookstores these days generally have more pictures, crosses, plaques and other “gift” items than Bibles.
+Christian bookstores these days generally have more pictures, crosses, plaques and other “gift” items than Bibles or theology books.
 One could argue that there are a time and place for those, but these items all derive from someone picking and choosing Bible verses out of context to use for inspiration and such.
 And don’t get me started on the books that are readily available.
 Many mainstream Christian authors today write books that dumb down Christianity to the point where they bear almost no resemblance to anything theological.
 To be brutally honest, we’re probably to blame for that.
 As a Christian people, we want to feel our Christianity rather than learn about its history and the theology that encompasses it.
 I confess that before entering seminary, I had little interest in either.
 I wanted books that I could easily consume, believe, and not have to wrestle with.
 I didn’t want anyone – or any thoughts – trampling inside my perfect Christian world and rearranging things.

 But all of that changed during my first semester last fall.
 I was exposed to views much different from those I grew up with.
 At first, I balked against everything that didn’t agree with my so-called theology, almost to the point of being offended.
 But then I really started listening.
 And I started to really think and pray about what I was hearing.
 And then my world got turned upside down.
 And if you’ve ever spent any amount of time upside down, you know how uncomfortable it gets.
 I’ve been that way for over a year.